ONGOING PROJECT SINCE 2011

 ESCORT AND PRIVATE PROSTITUTION PROJECT

-In 2016-2018 HopeNow carried out a 3-year outreach project funded by the Department of Gender and Equality under the Danish Ministry of Foreign Affairs.
+In 2016-2018 HopeNow carried out a 3-year outreach project funded by the Department of Gender and Equality.
 The project focused on human trafficking in the area of escort and private prostitution.
 HopeNow also explored the use of the internet in these areas of prostitution and addressed the challenges at the national level.
 Our aim was to develop new methods to reach this hidden group of trafficked women.

 As well as using technical solutions such as web scraping in our outreach work, HopeNow employed a peer group worker (a previously trafficked woman).
 HopeNow trained this person to work closely together with HopeNow’s cultural mediator, who has 13 years experience of providing social services and trauma therapy to trafficked people with ethnic origins in Africa.